 Surat Thani Lower Southern Gulf, Thailand Travel Guide

 The province shares its borders with various other prominent Thai provinces.
-Chumphon lies to the north, providing a northern gateway to the southern region.
+Chumphon lies northward, providing a northern gateway to the southern region.
 Krabi and Phang Nga border Surat Thani to the south, linking it closely with Thailand's Andaman Sea coast, famous for its dramatic limestone cliffs.
-Ranong forms the western border, extending towards the Andaman side.
+Ranong forms the western border, extending heading to the Andaman side.

 Surat Thani is Thailand's largest province by area, covering over 12,891 square kms.